rosacker/Telematics-Machine-Vision-Writeup/Docs/Models/Street-Category.md

 ## Future Enhancements

-WIP rewrite performance

 The model trained on the BDD100k dataset does not exactly meet the intended use of that data.
 Teaching autonomous vehicles to drive isn't directly in line with my intended use (identifying risks to a *human* driver).
 While it was good enough for a school project, future research should look to collect a different dataset more in line with this use case.
-A big gap applicable to this "time of day" model was the definitions of daytime/dusk/night were inconsistent between photos.
-A better dataset for this purpose would likely have a numeric target like "hours till sunset" which is more objective.
+A big gap applicable to this "street category" model was the definitions of Residential vs City Street.
+A better dataset for this purpose would likely have a broader class of roads (dirt road, suburban residential, small town commercial) rather than being very specific about the difference between City Residential vs City Commercial.

 Additionally, looking to rebuild the model in a different tool stack would likely be good.
 The AWS Sagemaker Image Classification container was used as a learning opportunity, but the lack of control I had over the model was limiting.
 The model was prone to overfitting, and that sagemaker container does not give many options for a data scientist to mitigate those issues.